live-clones/gmsh/utils/guicompare/README.txt

 ================================

-Every interface of this tree is built from one declaration now (src/common/GuiDialogs.h).
+Every interface of this tree is built from one declaration now (the dialogs of src/gui/Gui.h).
 The question this answers is whether that declaration still says what the windows it replaced said, and the only honest way to ask it is to photograph them all and look.